Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Day 2

-South Shore: Waterfalls & Vik
+South Shore: Lava Center, Waterfalls & Vik (Lava Show)

 Explore Iceland’s south coast en route to Vik, an area known for its volcanic black sand beaches and countless waterfalls.
 This is the region affected by the powerful 2010 eruption of Eyjafjallajokull volcano, an event brought to life at the Lava Center, which features interactive exhibits depicting the colossal natural forces that have created Iceland over tens of millions of years.
 Learn about Iceland’s dynamic geology: the volcanic eruptions and lava flows, rift systems, faults and glacial floods that have forged the island.
 The center introduces us to the UNESCO Katla Global Geopark plus Iceland’s elaborate monitoring system for surveying volcanos and earthquake zones.

 Continuing along the south coast, stop at several thundering waterfalls, including powerful Skogafoss and Kvernufoss.
 Another famous highlight is Reynisdrangar Rocks, a trio of columnar basalt sea stacks.
 Legend holds that they were formed after two trolls were out fishing in a three-masted ship.
 When the trolls did not return to their cave before sunrise, they and their vessel turned into needles of stone, since trolls cannot tolerate daylight.
 Here, have a chance to walk on the famous black sand beach before continuing to the exciting Lava Show in Vik, followed by dinner at the restaurant on site.
-The Lava Show, renowned for its educational value, recreates a volcanic eruption by superheating real lava up to 2000°F, then pouring the molten rock into a room at close range where guests can watch it flow, hear it sizzle and feel the incredible heat.
+The Lava Show, renowned for its educational value, recreates a volcanic eruption by superheating real lava up to 2000°F, then pouring the molten rock into a room at close range where you can watch it flow, hear it sizzle and feel the incredible heat.
+After dinner, continue to a nearby hotel to spend the night.

 Accommodations